petros-cpu/Breadfruit-nrslive1/README.md

 6. Weight Management: Fiber-rich and low in fat, it can help in feeling full and managing weight.

-7. Blood Sugar Control: The fiber slows down sugar absorption, which may help maintain stable blood sugar levels.
+7. Blood Sugar Control: The fiber slows down sugar absorption, which may help maintain stable blood sugar levels.Boiled Breadfruit
-Boiled Breadfruit

 How: Peel, cut into chunks, boil until soft (15–20 min).